-3.5.
-Subrecipient Agreements
+4.1 Subrecipient Agreements

-HCD's Standard Agreement is the contractual agreement between HCD and the Subrecipient which sets forth the terms and conditions by which CDBG-MIT funds must be utilized with regards to award Projects.
-Following the approval of Project Applications by HCD, HCD shall route the Subrecipient's Standard Agreement(s) for approval, and when ready, the Standard Agreement(s) will be delivered to the Subrecipient for execution via Grants Network.
+HCD's Standard Agreement (SA) is the contractual arrangement between HCD and the Subrecipient which sets forth the terms and conditions by which CDBG-MIT funds must be utilized with regards to award Projects.
+Following the approval of Project Applications by HCD, HCD routes the Subrecipient's SA(s) for approval, and when ready, will be delivered to the Subrecipient for execution via Grants Network.
 Upon execution of the Standard Agreement and completion of NEPA documentation, Subrecipients may begin incurring eligible costs.